-I am pleased to confirm that Imperium Quintus, the fourth novel set in the Imperium universe, is now available from Amazon, in both e-book and paperback.
-It can be read as a stand-alone novel; however, an understanding of the Imperium universe would get a new reader up to speed quicker.
+I don't know what brought you here but thank you for visiting my website.
+If you have any questions about the Imperium universe, you can ask them via the contact page.
+The fourth novel set in the Imperium universe, Quintus, is now available from Amazon, in both e-book and paperback.
+It can be read as a stand-alone novel, but an understanding of the Imperium universe might explain a couple of things.

-Quintus follows the life of a young slave in Late Republican Rome, immediately after the death of Julius Ceasar.
-He is tasked with teaching Latin to a mysterious new slave, fished from the sea and destined for the gladiatorial games.
+Quintus follows the life of a young slave in Late Republican Rome, immediately after the death of Julius Ceasar, who is tasked with teaching Latin to a mysterious new slave, fished from the sea and destined for the gladiatorial games.

 Interwoven into this main theme comes Sir John Soames, fresh from First Contact with the Empire (Imperium Coda) and now responsible for identifying other visitations in the past.
 A new character, Richard Brett, is investigating the strange happenings at Porton Down and makes a startling discovery that puts US national security at risk.

 Cicero, the famous Roman orator, Senator, and writer, also makes an appearance.